Pup ‘crawling with infection’ found in trash bag, Virginia animal control says

 KENTUCKY MAN LEAVES $190G IN WILL FOR LOCAL ANIMAL SHELTER: 'WE WERE ECSTATIC'

-“I hope [she] finds a great loving home - thanks for all that you do to help save pups like this one.”
+“I hope [she] finds a great loving home - thanks for all that you do to help save pups like this one," another commented.

 “The more people that see it the chances increase someone will come forward with more information,” the spokesperson added.